witek0015/digital-garden/content/sources/Books/2025 📚 Blood Meridian, or the Evening Redness in the West.md

 ---
 Author: Cormack McCarthy
-title: Blood Meridian, or the Evening Redness in the West
+title: blood meridian, or the evening redness in the west
 Date: 2025-04-20
 Period: Postmodernism
 tags: